LYT-academic/serine-hydrolase-design/README.md

 ## B. Design Pipeline

-With motif(s) in hand, we move on to design, which consists of RFdiffusion starting from the motif, refinement of the diffusion outputs, sequence design with LigandMPNN+FastRelax, structural validation with AlphaFold2, multi-step Chemnet prediction, and analysis of Chemnet outputs.
+With motif(s) in hand, we move on to design, which consists of RFdiffusion starting from the motif, refinement of the diffusion outputs, sequence design with LigandMPNN+FastRelax, structural validation with AlphaFold2, multi-step PLACER prediction, and analysis of PLACER outputs.

 ### Step 01: CA RFdiffusion